HelloX3030/push_swap/README.md

 # ToDo
-- Checker
+- Use Open Max in get_next_line!!!
-- Custom Sorting Algorithm
+- Check Libft for norm because of auto formatter on my laptop